 Bundling content is nothing new.
 Cable television companies, phone companies, and utilities have been bundling services for years, and magazine publishers have long handed out free gifts with paid subscriptions.
 With the shift from print to digital, many newspapers and magazines are offering bundled digital content as a way to shift revenue generation away from an anemic advertising model to premium membership, paywall, and subscription models.

 Bundling your site’s content can make it more attractive to advertisers and increase reader engagement, and there are countless ways of bundling content.
 Consider what would benefit your site’s readers most when you embark on a content bundling strategy.
-Here are four content bundling ideas, ranging from the very inexpensive to the pricey.
+Here are four content bundling ideas, ranging from very inexpensive to pricey.
 Maybe one of them would work for you.

 In July 2012, Angry Robot (an imprint of Osprey) launched their Clonefiles bundling experiment, offering digital versions of novels published by Angry Robots free to customers when they purchased the physical versions.
 Within weeks, sales tripled.
 The project was designed to give readers a physical book copy they could give as a gift, swap, or keep in their personal libraries along with the convenience of e-books they could carry with them wherever their mobile device went.